Whats new in 2210

 Filter app and group policy assignments using Windows 11 SE operating system SKUs

-There a now two new SKUs you can select in Filter Windows 11 SE and Windows 11 SE N.
+There are now two new SKUs you can select in Filter Windows 11 SE and Windows 11 SE N.

-• Open the MEM Portal and Navigate to Tenant Administration
+• Open the Intune admin center and Navigate to Tenant Administration

 • Select Filter